Zaltarba/BitcoinVolatilityEstimation/README.md

-Sure!
-Here's a `README.md` file for your GitHub project:

----

 # Estimating Bitcoin Volatility

 This repository contains three Jupyter notebooks derived from three [blog posts](https://zaltarba.github.io/blog/BitcoinVolatility-1/) about estimating Bitcoin volatility.
 It also includes a Python script to fetch the required data necessary for the analyses.